 Hawaiian legends claim that the god-chief Maui pulled the Hawaiian Islands up from the Pacific Ocean by tricking his brothers.
 While out fishing, he claimed to have caught a great fish, and instead, hooked his line to the ocean floor.
-As his brother paddled furiously, they brought the islands up from the bottom of the ocean.
+As his brothers paddled furiously, they dragged the islands up from the bottom of the ocean.

 It is also said that Maui and his grandmother captured the sun at Haleakala (“House of the Sun”), the island’s highest volcano.
 The island of Maui was named after him, and is said to resemble his head and body,